jhsmaciel/jhsmaciel/README.md

 Here are some of my favorite projects.
 Take a look! 👇

-- [📂 Finger choose - Escolha o dedo](https://play.google.com/store/apps/details?id=br.com.jhsmaciel.fingerchoose) - is a simple and fun app that randomly selects one finger when you place two or more fingers on the screen
+- [📂 Seletor de dedo Finger Picker](https://play.google.com/store/apps/details?id=br.com.jhsmaciel.fingerchoose) - is a simple and fun app that randomly selects one finger when you place two or more fingers on the screen
 - [📂 Projects](https://jhsmaciel.github.io/projetos) - here you can found all my web projects

 ## 📈 GitHub Stats